ROGR3/js2cp/readme.md

 # Info

+You have to use semicolons to make it work!

-Translator does not support the "frontend technologies", like document.querySelector etc. So please, don't even try it, ir will compile with bugs.
+Translator does not support the "frontend technologies", like document.querySelector etc. So please, don't even try it, it will compile with bugs.

-Translator is build for "competetive programming" applications.
+JS2CP is build for "competetive programming" applications.
 That means, not so huge file with minimum of prebuild js functions.

-PS: js2cp is still under development, so use it wisely.
+JS2CP is still under development, so use it wisely.

-PSS: If you have any questions, complaints please send them to robingrundel@seznam.cz
+PSS: If you have any questions or complaints, please send them to robingrundel@seznam.cz